 The fruit and almond milk smoothies are also a highlight.
 A great place for gluten free in Barcelona but also the city’s best option for hangover remedy cocktails.

-Deliciousness just a short walk from La Rambla.
-This trendy spot famous for brunch seeks to take eaters on a trip around the world using tropical ingredients.
+Deliciousness is just a short walk from La Rambla.
+This trendy spot famous for a gluten free breakfast or brunch seeks to take eaters on a trip around the world using tropical ingredients.

 Highlights include the acai bowl and the delicious, colourful dragonfruit smoothies.

 El Cafe Blue Project

 This sustainable cafe that’s part of the raw food movement serves a 100% organic vegetarian menu and offers a proximity guarantee.
 A rotating menu of seasonal products made with a gourmet touch.
 The gluten free pizza made with a buckwheat and carrot base is top notch.